 The Company has been named a defendant in three legal actions in Brazil, including two labour lawsuits involving two former employees (the Company will appeal one of the rulings) and a lawsuit related to the termination of a mineral assignment agreement.

-Legal counsel is of the opinion that some amount of loss is probable and thus a liability of \$266,841 (2015 - \$142,208) has been recognized.
+Legal counsel is of the opinion that some amount of loss is probable and thus a liability of \$272,404 (December 31, 2016 - \$266,841) has been recognized.
+The change from December 31, 2016 to March 31, 2017 was the result of foreign currency translation from Brazilian real to Canadian dollars.